I Want to Pay Off My Student Loans

 If you can increase your income, you can pay off your student loans faster and save yourself money in interest.
 If you’ve just graduated, make sure you negotiate your starting salary.
 If it’s been almost or over a year since your last raise, gather up your accomplishments and prepare to ask for a raise.
 Read more about negotiating a raise here.

 But if a raise isn’t possible, there are plenty of ways to increase your income, even if you have a full-time job.
 Try freelancing in a field related to your career or passion first (it’s a résumé builder, after all).
-You can also try babysitting through Sittercity (you’ll get paid more as a college grad than as a high school student), find odd jobs on Craigslist or TaskRabbit, participate in focus groups through Findfocusgroups.com, search for local mock jury or brand ambassador jobs, work for 1-800 call lines through West at Home and find retail and marketing gigs from the National Association of Retail Marketers.
+You can also try babysitting through Sittercity (you’ll get paid more as a college grad than as a high school student), find odd jobs on Craigslist or TaskRabbit, participate in focus groups through Findfocusgroups.com, or search for local mock jury or brand ambassador jobs.
 See more ways to make money on the side here.

 Consider working in public service or education and/or moving to another city.

 If you’re not tied to a place, you could get a boost from moving to a new area too, and not just because of a lower cost of living.
 As part of programs to boost population and bring in bright young workers, some areas offer incentives in the form of loan payments.
-For example, the city of Niagara Falls offers to pay up to $15,000 of your student loans if you move there.
-Kansas could entice you to Rural Opportunity Zones by waiving state income tax and paying off $3,000 per year of your debt, up to $15,000.
 Search for opportunities near you or in your state to start.

 Ask your employer to pay off your debt.